shyamjava/demo-config-server/README.md

 java -jar target/demo-config-server-0.0.1-SNAPSHOT.jar

 # How to add another service config to this server
-1. add a folder with service name to main/root folder
+1. add a folder with service name to main/root folder of the git repo used in  spring.cloud.config.server.git.uri property
 2. add env properties files with {serviceName}-{env}.properties
 3. git add, commit and push the files to remote repo
 4. invoke curl -X POST http://serviceHost:port/actuator/refresh on the service that uses this cloud config server